A San Francisco reporter emailed me yesterday with this question, regarding the city’s main transit system, Muni:

 Changing these metrics is hard.
 There’s a lot of room for debate about exactly how to calculate a revised measure, and that’s the easy part.
 Headway maintenance, in particular, means changing job expectations and management practices.
 It can affect how drivers are judged, so the unions may have a role.
 All this takes a lot of courage and persistence, so it’s understandable that many agencies aren’t ready to do it.
 Some agencies are thinking about the issue but are not ready to act.

-The hardest part may be explaining to the public that the previous measures weren't so good, because someone will ask: "If that's true, why have you used the imperfect measure for so long?"
-Fortunately, there's a good answer to that: the quality of data.
-GPS vehicle location systems have become routine in big North American systems only in the past decade, while new "smart card" ticketing technologies -- which can pinpoint ridership by time and location -- are just now coming on.
-Once their bugs are worked out, these systems will provide robust data that was never there before.
-Transit managers can say, truthfully, that they've always understood the problem with on-time performance but never had the tools to monitor a more nuanced and accurate indicator.
+The hardest part may be explaining to the public that the previous measures weren’t so good, because someone will ask: “If that’s true, why have you used the imperfect measure for so long?”
+Fortunately, there’s a good answer to that: the quality of data.
+GPS vehicle location systems have become routine in big North American systems only in the past decade, while smartcard and app-based ticketing technologies — which can pinpoint ridership by time and location — are still coming on.
+Many of these systems have lots of bugs, but as they become more reliable, these systems will provide robust data that was never there before.
+Transit managers can say, truthfully, that they’ve always understood the problem with on-time performance but never had the tools to monitor a more nuanced and accurate indicator.
 But now they do, or they will soon.

 So perhaps now is the time to update the idea of “on-time performance,” and the ways that agencies pursue it, to achieve a better focus on what matters to the customer.